xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 If you need to assign a tax class to more than one product at a time use the ["Products Bulk Edit"](https://kb.x-cart.com/products/bulk_edit.html#bulk-edit-price-and-membership "Setting up tax classes") feature.
 {% endnote %}

-## Configuring rates for tax classes
+## Configuring Rates for Tax Classes

 To configure rates for tax classes: